dart-lang/build/builder_pkgs/mockito/NULL_SAFETY_README.md

 <!-- TODO(srawlins): point to details somewhere. -->

-Here is the standard way of defining a mock for the HttpServer class:
+Here is the standard way of defining a mock for the Foo class:

 ```dart
 class MockHttpServer extends Mock implements HttpServer {}